MESAHub/mesa/star/test_suite/hb_2M/README.rst

 Next we specify the starting model, i.e., its initial mass, metallicity, and helium  mass fraction.
 Here we only specify M and Z; the helium content is by default 0.24 + 2Z.

 .. literalinclude:: ../../../star/test_suite/hb_2M/inlist_to_TAMS
-   :start-after:  use_dedt
+   :start-at:  initial_mass
-   :end-before: opacity
+   :end-at: initial_z

 Because we will evolve the star through core helium burning, we want to use the Type2 opacities because they take into account extra C/O, important for this stage of stellar evolution.
-As explained in the controls_default file, when using Type 2 opacities you need to specify a base metallicity ``Z_base`` which gives the metal abundances previous to any CO enhancement.
+As explained in the controls_default file, when using Type 2 opacities you need to specify a base metallicity ``Zbase`` which gives the metal abundances previous to any CO enhancement.

 .. literalinclude:: ../../../star/test_suite/hb_2M/inlist_to_TAMS
-   :start-after:  opacity controls
+   :start-at: kap
-   :end-before: mixing
+   :end-at: ! end of kap namelist

 We now specify the non-default mixing parameters we want to use.
 We will use the `Henyey theory of convection <http://articles.adsabs.harvard.edu/pdf/1965ApJ...142..841H>`__  with ``mixing_length_alpha=1.8``.
 We will use the Ledoux criterion and the "predictive mixing" scheme described in `MESAIV <https://arxiv.org/pdf/1710.08424.pdf>`__ to find the convective boundaries at the core and at the surface.